teemtee/tmt/docs/overview.rst

     Path to a directory with additional plugins.
 Multiple paths separated with the ``:`` character can be provided as well.

+TMT_FEELING_SAFE
+    Set this variable to ``True`` to enable potentially dangerous operations such as executing tests directly on the test runner using the ``local`` provision method.
+Use with caution, only when you can fully trust the ``tmt`` metadata or if you know what you are doing.

 TMT_CONFIG_DIR
     Path to an alternative directory with config files.
 By default ``~/.config/tmt`` is used.